 - Next, let’s make some roasted garlic compound butter (the night before still).
 Pre-heat the oven to 350 degrees, chop the top off the head of garlic so you can just see the tips of the cloves, drizzle it with the olive oil, wrap completely in foil, and bake for 35 minutes.
 When the garlic is finished, set it aside to cool and cut the stick of butter into 8 smaller pieces and put in a bowl.
 When the garlic is cooled, squeeze the cloves from the head of garlic into the bowl and mix the garlic and butter together with a fork or in a food processor.
 Shape the butter into a cylinder shape, then wrap in plastic wrap or wax paper and stick in the fridge.

-The DAY OF Cooking the Turkey (aka usually Thanksgiving Day, but also often known as just a regular Thursday night in the Pinch house, hee hee):
+The DAY OF Cooking the Turkey (aka usually Thanksgiving or Christmas Day, but also often known as just a regular Thursday night in the Pinch house, hee hee):

 IMPORTANT Cooking Time Notes So You Can Plan Dinner Time: With a 16 lb turkey, this cooking method will take about 2-2 1/2 hours to cook, and you’ll need an extra 45-60 minutes of rest time before carving time.

 - Preheat the oven to 500 degrees.
 Yep, 500 – you read that right.
 When you cook the turkey really hot first, you’re reducing the overall amount of time it has to sit in the oven, which is good because ovens dry turkeys out.
 This is a super secret tip and will result in a super moist and juicy turkey.